 https://firstthings.org/wp-content/uploads/2020/10/pexels-pixabay-248021-scaled-e1603198861415.jpg192600Gena Ellishttps://firstthings.org/wp-content/uploads/2020/01/ftf-logo-300x186.pngGena Ellis2020-10-20 09:01:182021-03-30 08:57:22How Do I Talk to My Teen About Their Romantic Relationships?

 Thought #2: This isn’t going to be a one-time talk.
-You want to open the door for an ongoing conversation about sexting as well as other difficult teen conversations—pornography, sex, drugs, alcohol, dating violence, etc. You want to be an empathetic, askable parent who your teen feels comfortable talking to about anything.
+You want to open the door for an ongoing conversation about sexting and other difficult teen conversations – pornography, sex, drugs, alcohol, dating violence, etc. You want to be an empathetic, askable parent so your teen feels comfortable talking to you about anything.

 Thought #3: Try to find a time and place that allows for private undistracted, uninterrupted conversation.

 [Here’s an example of a real conversation about pornography.
 Notice the parent doesn’t lecture, doesn’t ask a million questions, doesn’t guilt-trip their child.
-The parent clearly doesn’t condone pornography but is more interested in gently probing their teen’s thoughts, ideas, and beliefs.
+The parent clearly doesn’t condone pornography but is more interested in finding out their teen’s thoughts, ideas, and beliefs.
 This doesn’t mean there will be no consequences.
 But the parent is trying to build a relationship to keep these kinds of talks going.]

 ✦A word about punishments for sexting.
 The normal, obvious go-to is to take their phone away.
 Maybe you need to in their situation.
 This might be their 5th offense.
 They may not be ready for the responsibility that comes with a smartphone.
 Maybe they need an off-the-shelf phone that just allows them to talk and text.